 19) Instilled in us a strong sense of justice and taught us the importance of doing the right thing, instead of the easiest thing.

-20) Misplaced a grandson at a state fair and a grand-daughter at Joe Louis arena.
-Both were found.
+20) Misplaced a grandson at a state fair and a granddaughter at Joe Louis arena in Detroit.
+Both were found safe!

-21) Visited his first grand-child on a Tuesday night, an hour and a half drive away, because he was worried she was growing up too fast.
+21) Visited his first grandchild once on a Tuesday night after work, an hour and a half drive away, because he was worried she was growing up too fast.

-22) When things didn’t work out at university, he told one of us don’t worry about paying him back but to pay back to his kids in the future.
+22) When things didn’t work out at university, he told one of us not to worry about repaying the tuition but to pay back to his kids in the future.
 And those words came true.

 24) Allowed grandchildren to jump on an old couch downstairs when Nonna told them to stop.